Mehdi Bazargan: Iranian Revolution

 His term as a member of parliament lasted until 1984.
 During his term, he served as a lawmaker of the Freedom Movement of Iran, which he had founded in 1961, and which was abolished in 1990.
 In 1985, the Council of Guardians denied Bazargan's petition to run for president.
+But he remained a fearless critic, lashing out at the government for its hard line on the 1980-88 Iran-Iraq war and at human rights violations.
+In 1986, Bazargan and several aides suffered a fresh ordeal, kidnapped by radicals as a retaliation for their part in the formation of an Association for the Defense of Freedom and Sovereignty of the Iranian Nation.
+The association was a feeble protest and suffered yet another setback in 1990, when government agents arrested his son, Abdolali, and eight associates for their part in an open letter to President Hashemi Rafsanjani that called for democratic liberalization.
+They were not freed until 1992.
+More likely, he will be mourned by Iranians used to seeing his 'father figure' at religious gatherings associated with the democratic movement in Iran.

 Views

 Bazargan was a respected figure within the ranks of modern Muslim thinkers, known as a representative of liberal-democratic Islamic thought and a thinker who emphasized the necessity of constitutional and democratic policies.
 In the immediate aftermath of the revolution Bazargan led a faction that opposed the Revolutionary Council dominated by the Islamic Republican Party and personalities such as Ayatollah Mohammad Hosseini Beheshti.
 He opposed the continuation of the Iran–Iraq War and the involvement of Islamists in all aspects of politics, economy and society.
 Consequently, he faced harassment from militants and young revolutionaries within Iran.

 Attacks

 On 8 April 1978, Bazargan's house in Tehran was bombed.
-The underground committee for revenge, a reputed state-financed organization, proclaimed the responsibility of the bombing.
+The underground committee for revenge, a reputed state-financed organization, claimed responsibility for the bombing.